 Initially, Saeed was taken to Credit Valley Hospital, in Mississauga.
-But as his condition worsened, he was put on a ventilator and transferred to London Health Sciences Centre (LHSC).
-Since public health restrictions limited visitors, only a single member of his family was able to see him in hospital, one time.
+But as his condition worsened, he was put on a ventilator and transferred to visitors, only a single member of his one time.

 However, Saeed's family never felt out of touch.
 Thanks to LHSC's COVID-19 Relief Fund, supported entirely by donors of London Health Sciences Foundation (LHSF), some 50 iPads were purchased to keep patients connected with their loved ones during the pandemic.
 Samrah commends the nurses' attention to detail.